RANDSUM/randsum-ts/GETTING_STARTED.md

 ```ts
 const result = randsum(20, { quantity: 4, detailed: true }) // Roll 4 20 sided die, returns a RollResult
 ```

+A `RollResult` contains three parameters:

+- `total`: The `numeric` total of the rolls.
+This is what is returned in a `detailed: false | undefined` roll.
+- `rolls`: An array of individual rolls, summed to make the `total`.
+- `rollParameters`: an object containing the properties used to calculate the roll.

+If you provided an array to the `sides` parameter using `RandsumOptions`, the values are slightly different:

+- `total`: A formatted string of return values.
+- `rolls`: An array of individual rolls, joined together to make the totals.